Medically reviewed by Jessica Pyhtila, PharmD, BCGP, BCPS and Ari Magill, MD.

 Dopamine is referred to as the “molecule of addiction.”
 Dopamine’s evolutionary purpose is to motivate you to do things that increase your chance of survival and passing on your genes; it drives you to pursue potential rewards.
-Research has shown that highly-motivated people have higher dopamine levels, and that low levels of dopamine are associated with a lack of motivation and anhedonia1–3.
+Research has shown that highly-motivated people have higher dopamine levels, and that low levels of dopamine are associated with a lack of motivation, ADHD, and anhedonia1–4.
 This topic is obviously closely related to motivation; I recently wrote a post on the best nootropics for motivation.

 Thankfully, the growth in the understanding of these neuroscientific concepts has led to people consciously choosing to avoid doing these activities so often and seeking ways to mitigate the aforementioned effects in order to repair or “fix” their dopamine receptors that have been abused over time.
 We’ve seen the emergence of groups like “NoFap,” in which millions of “fapstronauts” across the globe are swearing off the dopamine-spiking activities of porn, masturbation, and/or orgasm (PMO) for a period of time.
-There are also specific support groups on Reddit dedicated to helping people quit their addictions to video games, gambling, smoking, and more.
-People are returning to nature and partaking in “dopamine fasts” where they abstain from the use of technology like cell phones and television, and even food, for 24 hours at a time.
-Others are deleting their profiles on Facebook, Twitter, Instagram, Snapchat, etc., and quitting social media altogether, citing its harmful effects on mental health and society13–20.
+There are specific support groups on Reddit dedicated to helping people quit their addictions to video games, gambling, smoking, and more.
+People are returning to nature and partaking in “dopamine fasts” where they abstain from the use of technology like cell phones and television, and even food, for 24 hours at a time, in an attempt to reset dopamine levels.
+Others are deleting their profiles on Facebook, Twitter, Instagram, Snapchat, etc., and quitting social media altogether, citing its harmful effects on mental health and society14–21.

 In this post we’ll examine methods, practices, and supplements to repair dopamine receptors naturally and help fix the mesolimbic pleasure pathway, or at the very least help accelerate that process.
 Note, however, that there’s no magic bullet; the most important part of the healing process is still simply avoiding the addictive behavior or dopamine-spiking activity.

-Whenever possible, I’m suggesting Nootropics Depot (10% off with email signup) as the vendor of choice for the supplements below.
-They’re basically the gold standard in the supplement industry.
-They have a proven track record of providing the highest-quality research-backed ingredients with verifiable third-party analytical testing.
-They also just happen to have great customer service and fast shipping.
-For a while now, they’ve been the antidote to the issues that have plagued the supplement industry and given it a bad reputation – label inaccuracy, questionable purity and safety, and lack of efficacy.
+Whenever possible, I’m aiming for Double Wood, Jarrow, Nutricost, and NOW Foods as vendors of choice for the supplements below.
+They all have a proven track record of providing the highest-quality research-backed ingredients with analytical testing.
+For a while now, these brands have been the antidote to the issues that have plagued the supplement industry and given it a bad reputation – label inaccuracy, questionable purity and safety, and lack of efficacy.
 In short, make sure you’re buying from a trusted seller and make sure you know what you’re getting.

 Supplements to Repair Dopamine Receptors